siomarapantarotto/software-development-risk-management/README.md

       - **VERY HIGH**:  Almost certain.
 The event will certainly occur because the circumstances clearly indicate this possibility.

   - Impact:
-      - **Very low**: minimally compromises the achievement of the objective; for practical purposes, does not alter the achievement of the objective/result.
+      - **VERY LOW**: minimally compromises the achievement of the objective; for practical purposes, does not alter the achievement of the objective/result.
-      - **Low**: compromises the achievement of the objective to some extent, but does not prevent the achievement of most of the objective/result.
+      - **LOW**: compromises the achievement of the objective to some extent, but does not prevent the achievement of most of the objective/result.
-      - **Medium**: reasonably compromises the achievement of the goal/outcome.
+      - **MEDIUM**: reasonably compromises the achievement of the goal/outcome.
-      - **High**: Compromises most of the achievement of the objective/result.
+      - **HIGH**: Compromises most of the achievement of the objective/result.
-      - **Very high**: totally or almost totally compromises the achievement of the of the objective/result.
+      - **VERY HIGH**: totally or almost totally compromises the achievement of the of the objective/result.

 - Risk assessment